 Your password has been sent to the email address provided.

 Does not appear to be a valid email address.
 Please use the format firstname.lastname@example.org.

-An swollen government state, antiquated federal rules and non-transparent processes regularly stifle innovation and growth across economic secotrs.
+WHY THIS MATTERS: A swollen government state, antiquated federal rules and non-transparent processes regularly stifle innovation and growth across economic sectors.

-Instilling good government principles, transparency, complete and sound science, and embracing performance based regulations where possible.
+AAR POLICY POSITION: Instilling good government principles, transparency, complete and sound science, and embracing performance-based regulations where possible.

 Tremendous advances have happened in railroad design, preventative maintenance and safety technology since the rail industry was partially deregulated more than thirty years ago.
 Railroads continue to keep pace with an evolving digital world, but prescriptive safety regulations often lock the rail industry into outdated, redundant and costly practices that stifle innovation.

 As policymakers look to improve regulatory processes, freight railroads propose the following principles for how the FRA should create smart regulations moving forward:

 Here are just a few examples of current or proposed regulations that make it harder for the freight rail industry to invest in new safety technologies.